AIO1/ECSPrimengTable/README.md

 If you are already working on an **Angular 20** project, you can check the frontend compiled package on NPM here:
 [@eternalcodestudio/primeng-table on NPM](https://www.npmjs.com/package/@eternalcodestudio/primeng-table)

-To install the package, open a terminal in the root folder of your project and run the following command (we recommend installing the latest version):
+To install the package, open a terminal in the root folder of your project and run the following command (downloading the latest version is recommended.):

 ```sh
 npm install @eternalcodestudio/primeng-table